ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Core

-- All plugins in a backend now get a handle to a global keyset, for communication between plugins. *(Mihael Pranjić)*
+- Global plugins and plugins in a backend now get a handle to a global keyset, for communication between plugins. *(Mihael Pranjić)*
 - <<TODO>>
 - <<TODO>>